StingzLD/100_Days_of_Code/log.md

 ### Day 38: June 12, 2021

 **Today's Progress**
-* Completed Lecture 4 of the [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).
+* Started Lecture 4 of the [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).

 **Thoughts**
 * I am thoroughly enjoying this class so far.
 Sure, it is basically going over the same fundamentals of Python that I learned elsewhere, however the focus is not actually the coding itself.
 The focus is on the actual concepts behind what you are trying to write code for.
 Instead of "Let's go code XYZ, while I give a general overview of what you are doing means", the class is saying "Here is the problem we want to solve, here are some conceptual ways we could go about it, here is a way we can code this using Python, but what does it actually mean?
 What could we do differently to change the outcome?
 Why would that work?"
 It is definitely hitting all the Computer Science points that I was hoping it would, and since it is MIT, I would expect no less.